• Skip to main content

 PRACTICAL WORKSHOP: Coloured Diamonds are tested with microscopes, mini UV lamps, (PL inspectirs), CPF (portable polariscopes) and Jewellery Inspectors for mounted diamonds

-Oct 5, 2018 – Colourless Diamonds – Screening and Identifying of Natural, Treated and Synthetic Diamonds with Standard and Advanced Instruments
+Colourless Diamonds – Screening and ID of Natural, Treated and Synthetic Diamonds with Standard and Advanced Instruments – Carlsbad, USA

 Instructor: Branko Deljanin, B.Sc., GG, FGA, DUG (CGL-GRS Lab, Canada)